brians97/tamagotchi/README.md

 #### Animating the Pet

-Animate the pet to move left and right.
+Animate the pet to move or bounce.

 #### Death